syndesisio/syndesis-qe/README.md

 Every scenario is wrapped with appropriate tags to target specific execution on demand.

+If you want to execute tests for specific component - both UI and REST, you can use components tags, for example `@salesforce`, otherwise you can specify multiple tags using cucumber notation like `'@datamapper and @rest'`

 #### GitHub issue tags

 A scenario may optionally be tagged with one or more tags in the form `@gh-<issue-number>`.